 Sleep hygiene refers to a person's day-to-day sleep regimen, and having a good set of sleep practices is essential to achieving quality sleep.
 Unfortunately, prioritising work and leisure time, and neglecting the importance of good sleep hygiene can destructure the body's natural sleep cycle, leading to poorer mood and attention during the day.
 Here is a list of good sleep habits to help improve sleep.

 - Go to bed and wake up at the same time everyday - This one may seem obvious, but keeping a strict sleep schedule is very important in maintaining circadian rhythms.
 After establishing a regular wake-up time, the body will gradually adjust to wake up naturally at that time each day.

-- Prioritise sunlight exposure - Natural light is important in the body's production of melatonin, a hormone which anticipates the onset of night, preparing the body for sleep.
-This will help to maintain the body's circadian rhythms.
+- Prioritise sunlight exposure - Natural light is important for the body's production of melatonin, a hormone which anticipates the onset of night and prepares the body for sleep.
+Exposure to natural light will help to maintain the body's circadian rhythms.
 Stepping out into the sunlight is a great way to wake up and prepare for the rest of the day.

 - Only use the bedroom for bedroom activities - Ideally, a bedroom should be just that, a room for the bed.
 Using the bedroom, and specifically the bed, to study, watch TV, read the paper, etc., will eventually lead to an association forming with these activities when entering the room.
 Alternatively, if the bedroom is exclusively used when it is time for sleep, the body will begin to anticipate rest upon entering the room, and it will become easier to fall asleep.